This article is dedicated to mobile banking application development.

 You can go as far as personalizing the home screen to show what each user wants at a glance, e.g., balance, payment templates, pending transactions, or currency exchange rates.
 You can do this in two ways:

+An equally important feature for building a digital bank application.
 Customers can encounter problems or have questions when using banking services remotely.
 Mobile banking apps should address this issue by providing support 24/7.
 One way is to connect customers to the support group via in-app chat or instant call back service: a tap on the help button will connect them to a bank representative.